yugokato/pytest-data-loader/README.md

 >   - Binary file: Unsupported.
 Requires specifying a custom split logic as the `parametrizer_func` loader option

-### 3. Parametrize files in a directory (`@parametrize_dir`)
+### 3. Parametrize files in a directory — `@parametrize_dir`

-`@parametrize_dir` is a file loader that dynamically parametrizes the decorated test function with the contents of the files stored in the specified directory.
+`@parametrize_dir` is a directory loader that dynamically parametrizes the decorated test function with the contents of the files stored in the specified directory.
 The test function will then receive the content of each file as loaded data for the current test.

 ```python